canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/index.md

+---
+myst:
+  html_meta:
+    description: How-to guides on building and customizing Ubuntu Core images for your hardware and requirements.
+Whether you're making small modifications to existing images or enabling Ubuntu Core on entirely new hardware platforms, you'll find step-by-step instructions here.
+---

 (ref-index_image-creation)=
 # Image creation

-Any device running Ubuntu Core is instantiated from an image.
-This image contains the kernel, an _init_ process, and a few essential tools.

-Customizing and adding to Ubuntu Core images is a fundamental part of how Ubuntu Core operates, whether that's on an established platform, or by creating an image for a new platform.

-## Modify and create images

-Create an image from the command line, optimise its boot speed, then change its configuration.
+These guides show how to build and customize Ubuntu Core images for your hardware and requirements.
+Whether you're making small modifications to existing images or enabling Ubuntu Core on entirely new hardware platforms, you'll find step-by-step instructions here.

+## Quick customization

+Start here if you have an existing hardware platform and want to customize the Ubuntu Core image.
+These guides cover using the `ubuntu-image` tool, adding custom snaps, configuring console-conf, and optimizing boot performance.

 - {ref}`Use ubuntu-image <how-to-guides-image-creation-use-ubuntu-image>`

-- {ref}`Optimise boot speed <how-to-guides-image-creation-optimise-boot-speed>`
+  Build Ubuntu Core images from model assertions using the command-line tool.

 - {ref}`Add custom snaps <how-to-guides-image-creation-add-custom-snaps>`

-- {ref}`Add a splash screen <how-to-guides-image-creation-add-a-splash-screen>`
+  Include additional applications and services in your image.

 - {ref}`Add console-conf <ref-add-console-conf_add-console-conf>`

+  Enable interactive onboarding and device configuration.

+- {ref}`Optimise boot speed <how-to-guides-image-creation-optimise-boot-speed>` and {ref}`Add a splash screen <how-to-guides-image-creation-add-a-splash-screen>`

+  Improve the user experience with faster boot times and custom visuals.

-## Board enablement
+## Board enablement: New hardware platforms

-Pre-built images are available for testing a range of devices.
-See {ref}`Testing Platforms <reference-testing-platforms>` for further details.

-_Board enablement_, however, is the term we use for building an Ubuntu Core image for a new hardware platform, and there's a well established process for accomplishing this.
+If you're bringing Ubuntu Core to new hardware, these guides walk through the complete process of platform enablement.
+This includes building custom kernel and gadget snaps, calculating partition layouts, and handling platform-specific configuration.

 - {ref}`Board enablement <how-to-guides-image-creation-board-enablement>`

-- {ref}`Calculate partition sizes <how-to-guides-image-creation-calculate-partition-sizes>`
+  Overview of the platform enablement process and how to get started.

 - {ref}`Build a gadget snap <how-to-guides-image-creation-build-a-gadget-snap>`

+  Create the hardware-specific gadget snap defining system properties and layout.

 - {ref}`Build a kernel snap <how-to-guides-image-creation-build-a-kernel-snap>`

+  Build a custom kernel snap for your target architecture.

+- {ref}`Calculate partition sizes <how-to-guides-image-creation-calculate-partition-sizes>`

+  Plan and calculate the partition scheme for your hardware.